 Before 9/11, he says, war focused on force distribution and battlefield strategies.
 But since the attacks, the enemy began to consist primarily of insurgencies and radical organizations without government backing or heavy amounts of equipment.
 “Their primary resource,” he says, “is their ability to recruit and inspire citizens.”

-Channeling Jack Ryan—and the actors who play him
+Channeling Jack Ryan—and the actors who have played him

 Maddox soon realized that threats and intimidation were not going to get him the answers he was looking for.
 Instead, he decided to incentivize prisoners, and offer a way out.
 “All they really care about is themselves,” he says.
 “At the end of the day they have to take care of themselves.
 They have to take care of their families, and what’s best for them.”
 Listening to his subjects through his interpreter, Maddox learned to gain trust, by displaying empathy—not to be mistaken with sympathy, he insists: “There are no emotions in empathy.
 Empathy is understanding.
 It’s not sympathy.”

-While Maddox says his friends sometimes compare him to Jack Ryan—the fictitious CIA analyst-turned-field-operative in author John Clancy’s spy thrillers—he may have more in common with Harrison Ford or John Krasinski, actors who have played Jack Ryan on screen.
+While Maddox says his friends sometimes compare him to Jack Ryan—the fictitious CIA analyst-turned-field-operative in author Tom Clancy’s spy thrillers—he may have more in common with actors who have played Jack Ryan on screen.
 “If I need to cry or laugh or yell or scream, or get scared,” Maddox explains, “I gotta be able to pull any of those out of the bag as instantaneously and authentically as possible.
 There is no part of it that is real.”